Robert108/SSY226_VRU_repo/Chalmers_README.md

 The orientfilter is the main file that runs one iteration of the fileter.
 To see how it can be used, plase look at the example_main.py.

+## Server
+A server was set-up at a dedicated address by Ericsson.

+Simply connect to the server by typing:
+* ssh student@40.113.6.77
+* The password is: elcity999
+Note that the address and the password might be different for other users.

+Just follow the instructions provided at the Readme.md file to run the connected bike demo.
+There were, however, a few errors that were encountered while attempting to do this, which is discussed in detail on the Error_Analysis.md file under the 'Server' section.